elemental-lf/docker-unoconv/README.md

         Again this is similar to the last two task.
 But in this case a PDF document container *all* pages (or slides) is generated.

-    To configure the Celery workers to connect to Celery backends the Celery configuration needs to be mounted as `/celery-worker/config/celeryconfig.py` inside the container.
+    To configure the Celery workers to connect to the Celery backends the Celery configuration needs to be mounted as `/celery-worker/config/celeryconfig.py` inside the container.
 It contains configuration variable assignments as per the Celery [documentation](http://docs.celeryproject.org/en/latest/userguide/configuration.html).
 To
-    get the results of the scans a results backend is needed.
+    get the results of the tasks a result backend is needed.

     These tasks need to be called by name.
-It is possible to use `send_task` for this or to define a `signature` with one of the names above.
+It is possible to use `send_task` for this or to define a `signature` with one of the names above:

+    ```python
+    app = Celery()
+    supported_import_format = app.signature('celery_unoconv.tasks.supported_import_format')
+    generate_preview_jpg = app.signature('celery_unoconv.tasks.generate_preview_jpg')
+    generate_preview_png = app.signature('celery_unoconv.tasks.generate_preview_png')
+    generate_pdf = app.signature('celery_unoconv.tasks.generate_pdf')
+    ```

-* `listener`: This mode starts `unoconv` as server process inside the container.
+* `unoconv-listener`: This mode starts `unoconv` as server process inside the container.
 This container is optional, but as the startup of LibreOffice is expensive it speeds things up and uses fewer resources.
 If this container is not present, the `celery-worker` container starts up an `unoconv` server and LibreOffice instance by itself each time a request comes in and terminates it again when done.

 The mode needs to be supplied as single argument to the container's entry-point.
 This is done via the